-Step 4: Adjust the laser focus and hit Start.
+Step 4: Adjust the Laser Focus

 Note: You might waste a few glasses before you finnally get the result you want.
 Don't get frustrated halfway.

 We have discussed the required materials and the step-by-step procedure.
-You can follow the same steps for plain glass sheets or any other shape of the glass.
+You can follow the same steps for plain glass sheets or any shape of the glass.

-xTool D1 enables you to make a wide range of objects and engrave and cut different materials.
+xTool D1 Pro enables you to make a wide range of objects and engrave and cut different materials.
 It is an ideal machine for hobbyists, DIY lovers, professionals, and artists to express their creativity.
 In addition, it can also be used to start a small laser engraving and cutting business.